 CSGA Senator and Representative Qualifications

-To qualify to serve in a CSGA position, you must be a full-time student in good academic standing (as defined in this Student Handbook).
+To qualify to serve in a CSGA position, a student must be a full-time and in good academic standing (as defined in this Student Handbook).
 Students who are officers in the CSGA are considered leaders and role models for the student body.
 As such, they must maintain a cumulative grade point average (cGPA) above 2.6 prior to election and have no disciplinary action on record.
 A CSGA officer who does not meet these criteria will be asked to resign, and another student will be appointed or elected to serve.

 Members of the Office of Student Affairs act as advisors to the SGA.
 For student inquiries regarding CSGA, contact ClinicalSGA@RossU.edu.
+Students are required to pay a fee (assessed with their tuition) to support the efforts of the CSGA.